 How about some communication tips for students currently involved in distance learning?
 We always only discuss teacher communication.
 Maybe we should help students communicate better as well!

 This is an open letter to all of you, students, who are now immersed in distance learning.
-We know that this is happening too quickly and we know that this is as stressful for you as it is for us.
-This is why we want to make this easier for everyone, and for that to happen, we need your full cooperation.
+We know that this is happening too quickly, and we know that this is as stressful for you as it is for us.
+This is why we want to make this easier for everyone and for that to happen.

-All eyes are on us, teachers now, and we need your full cooperation and understanding in order to get the most out of this learning situation.
+All eyes are on us, teachers now, and we need your full cooperation and understanding to get the most out of this learning situation.

 Here are some communication tips for students involved in the distance learning process!

 Here are ten tips/steps you should follow in order to ease the burden on your teacher and improve communication in distance learning:

 Wait, and please do not be negative if some of your classmates have technical problems or if they post questions you think are maybe redundant.
 Please remember that not all students possess the same knowledge about digital tools, and some of your classmates may not be very tech-savvy.

 Be a lesson moderator